JUAN-SOLORIO/data-512/data-512-final/README.md

 ## Data

-Primarily I will be using two datasets, one for [SPD Officer Involved Shooting]( https://data.seattle.gov/Public-Safety/SPD-Officer-Involved-Shooting-OIS-Data/mg5r-efcm) and one for [Police Use of Force]( https://data.seattle.gov/Public-Safety/Use-Of-Force/ppi5-g2bj).
+Primarily I will be using three datasets one for [SPD Officer Involved Shooting]( https://data.seattle.gov/Public-Safety/SPD-Officer-Involved-Shooting-OIS-Data/mg5r-efcm), one for [Police Use of Force]( https://data.seattle.gov/Public-Safety/Use-Of-Force/ppi5-g2bj), and one for [Seattle PD Officers respoding to Crisis Calls]( https://data.seattle.gov/Public-Safety/Crisis-Data/i2q9-thny).

-Both of these datasets are available through the City of Seattle's [Open Data Program](https://data.seattle.gov/browse?category=Public+Safety&provenance=official&page=2).
+These datasets contain demographic information on Police Officers involved in the offence as well as that of the civilian victim.
+The data also contains geographical and temporal information which could give better insights as to how these events are affected by location or time.
 ## Licence

 Plese refer to the project [MIT license](https://github.com/JUAN-SOLORIO/data-512/blob/main/data-512-final/MIT_LICENSE.txt) for more details.